Renee Alway: Personal life

 Before Top Model, Alway was a stay-at-home mother.
 She and her husband Jason have three children.

 She has said that she has a lot of respect for German supermodel Heidi Klum.
 She has stated that it was hard for her to find jobs because she was just lost in a sea of blond-haired, blue-eyed models.

 On June 28, 2013, Alway was arrested after a six-hour standoff with police in Palm Springs, California.
 She was arrested for multiple offenses, including drug possession, burglary, committing a felony while on bail, theft, and fraud.
 She also had prior arrests that year for grand theft of more than $400, grand theft with a firearm, and receiving stolen property.

 On December 10, 2014, Alway was sentenced to 12 years in prison after pleading guilty to four felony burglary counts, one count of vehicle theft, one count of firearm possession, and one misdemeanor count of identity theft.
-She was dismissed of more than a dozen other counts under a plea agreement.
-Alway was released from prison in April 2018 after serving a 5-year sentence since June 2013.
+More than a dozen other counts against her were dismissed under a plea agreement.
+Alway was released from prison in April 2018 after serving a 5-year sentence.

 Alway publicly came out as gay in 2018.